 - The Network Slice specific network functions in the VPLMN are selected by the VPLMN by using the VPLMN S-NSSAI values and querying the NRF either pre-configured or provided by the NSSF in the VPLMN.
 The Network Slice specific functions in the HPLMN (if applicable) are selected by using the HPLMN S-NSSAI via the support from the NRF in the HPLMN.

-NOTE: In this release of specification it is assumed that in any PLMN (home or visited), for all the S-NSSAIs that the PLMN can serve it is always possible to select an AMF that can serve a Requested NSSAI that contains only S-NSSAIs that can coexist each other.
+NOTE: In this release of the specification, it is assumed that PLMN deployments (home or visited) are always able to select an AMF that can serve the Subscribed S-NSSAIs in the subscription information of their subscribers and their roaming partners' subscribers.
+In case of multiple sets of Subscribed S-NSSAIs in the subscription information, it is assumed to be always possible to select an AMF for each set of Subscribed S-NSSAIs.

 Editor's note: The details of the procedure to select specific functions in the HPLMN minimizing the interactions between VPLMN and HPLMN and the exposure of HPLMN topology are FFS.